 Schools of Angelfish will float by as well as Butterfly fish, Parrot fish, Damsel fish, Surgeon fish.
 An abundance of coral on the sea floor is home to the vast array of fish, eels, and hundreds of different species of sea creatures.

 Before you know it, you will be in depths of more than 40 feet.
 There is old machinery and other cool things to dive down to and check out.
 In water this deep, the atmosphere is truly amazing, it feels like you are on another planet, it’s truly beautiful.

 In the distance you will see a lot of charter boats.
-They are doing dolphin excursions and turtle excursions.
-Basically, people are paying $140 per person to have a similar experience to you.
+They are part dolphin excursions and turtle excursions and tours.

 Put your head under water and if you hear the squealing noises of dolphins you can swim out further and hopefully swim with a pod of Spinner Dolphins.
 Sometimes you can see them from the beach too.